maubuz/2W6-Notes/docs/wk8/git_github.md

 **Git** is a command-line application and a workflow for managing code through the practice of version control.

-**GitHub** is a cloud service for uploading, seeing and hosting Git projects.
+**GitHub** is a cloud service for uploading, seeing and hosting Git repositories.

-A code-base managed by with the Git program can be hosted just locally (a repository in your computer), or both locally and remotely (a repository in GitHub).
+A code-base managed with the Git program can be hosted just locally (a repository in your computer), or both locally and remotely (a repository in GitHub).

 ## Setting up Git in your computer

-The remote repository (GitHub) and the local repository (your computer) need to stay synchronised.
+The remote repository (in GitHub) and the local repository (in your computer) need to stay synchronised.

-There are basically two ways of doing that:
+There are two ways of doing that:

 - Using **Git itself**, which is a command line application.
 - Using a graphical applications such as **GitHub Desktop** or **GitKraken**.